Abhilash-bhat/8---Bit-Computer/Output Register.md

 ## Module Overview

 Similar to any register, the Output Register stores the binary value present on the bus and displays it on a 7segment LED display.Conversion from binary value to 7segment configuration is done by the rest of the circuits present in the Output Register module.
+This module shows human readable form of the binary number,i.e. decimal number.
+The 4th display is used for displaying '-' sign for negative numbers.

 ## Components Used